nerdheim/netbox-devices/README.md

 Issues are more of a to do list for me, so I may not accept your wishes.

 ## Disclamer
 Pictures are ripped from vendor manuels or other sorces.

+If you are looking for a general library check [https://github.com/netbox-community/devicetype-library/tree/master/device-types].